jamesshore/quixote/docs/PositionDescriptor.md

 Position descriptors may be compared to another position descriptor or to a number.
 Comparing an X-coordinate to a Y-coordinate will result in an exception.

 At present, comparisons are artificially limited.
-It's possible to allow more flexibility, such as comparing positions to sizes, or X-coordinates to Y-coordinates.
+It's possible to allow more flexibility, such as comparing X-coordinates to Y-coordinates.
 The current approach is an experiment to see if it's more useful to fail fast than provide flexibility.
 Please share your opinion about this tradeoff by contributing to [issue #6](https://github.com/jamesshore/quixote/issues/6).

 ### Common API